kat-ko/topology-playground/README.md

 - Use GPU acceleration when available
 - Adjust batch sizes based on available memory
 - Use appropriate network sizes for your hardware
+- Use fewer layers if memory is constrained
 - Enable mixed precision training for faster execution

 ## Contributing